 From highest and most user-friendly level to the lowest, they are:

 1) FreeNAS Plug-in: This is how I got started with Plex media server, as it is one of the few plug-ins on the default list.
-Some flaws with this system was visible immediately.
+Some flaws with this system were visible immediately.
 The version of Plex on the default plug-in library is several versions out of date, and there is no user-friendly update mechanism.
 The user has to go into the FreeBSD jail and update manually.
 Similarly, in order to access the media files hosted on the same FreeNAS box, the user has to know about manually mapping storage into FreeBSD jails.

 It feels like the FreeNAS plug-in ecosystem never matured as much as the creators had hoped.
 A sentiment confirmed by this page.
 It explained the reasoning behind the push in FreeNAS 10 (Corral) to move to a system based on Docker containers.
 Unfortunately, when FreeNAS 10 was abandoned, that push was also put on hold.